johnpapa/angular-styleguide/README.md

 The purpose of this style guide is to provide guidance on building Angular applications by showing the conventions I use and, more importantly, why I choose them.

->If you like this guide, check out my [Angular Patterns: Clean Code](http://jpapa.me/ngclean) course at Pluralsight.
+>If you like this guide, check out my [Angular Patterns: Clean Code](http://jpapa.me/ngclean) course at Pluralsight which is a companion to this guide.

   [![AngularJs Patterns: Clean Code](https://raw.githubusercontent.com/johnpapa/angular-styleguide/master/assets/ng-clean-code-banner.png)](http://jpapa.me/ngclean)

 ## Community Awesomeness and Credit
 Never work in a vacuum.
 I find that the Angular community is an incredible group who are passionate about sharing experiences.
 As such, a friend and Angular expert Todd Motto and I have collaborated on many styles and conventions.
 We agree on most, and some we diverge.
 I encourage you to check out [Todd's guidelines](https://github.com/toddmotto/angularjs-styleguide) to get a sense for his approach and how it compares.

 Many of my styles have been from the many pair programming sessions [Ward Bell](http://twitter.com/wardbell) and I have had.
-While we don't always agree, my friend Ward has certainly helped influence the ultimate evolution of this guide.
+My friend Ward has certainly helped influence the ultimate evolution of this guide.

 ## See the Styles in a Sample App
 While this guide explains the *what*, *why* and *how*, I find it helpful to see them in practice.
 This guide is accompanied by a sample application that follows these styles and patterns.
 You can find the [sample application (named modular) here](https://github.com/johnpapa/ng-demos) in the `modular` folder.
 Feel free to grab it, clone it, or fork it.
 [Instructions on running it are in its readme](https://github.com/johnpapa/ng-demos/tree/master/modular).